 Well, like I’ve said before, choosing your f-stop will be highly situational.

 A larger f-stop allows the image to focus on your subject/foreground while blurring the background.

-Meanwhile the small f-stop will put both foreground and background into focus, but sacrificing the amount of exposure.
+Meanwhile, the small f-stop will put both foreground and background into focus, but sacrifice the amount of exposure.

 Now let’s get a bit technical to make it clear.

 - When the lens is in focus, the image/video’s sharpness won’t be affected if you move the camera to the left or right.
 But, if you move it forwards or backward, the image/video will be blurry.

 - ISO helps neutralize the exposure when you use the smaller f-stop.
 Set the camera to manual mode when you have a firm understanding of how both these settings and shutter speed work together.